 Functional anatomy and physiology applied to Yoga practice.
 Systems that will be covered.

-By the end of the course you will have a working schema for analyzing asana for individual students ensuring safe and effective practice.
+By the end of the course you will have a working schema for analysing asana for individual students ensuring safe and effective practice.

 The structure of the Anatomy sessions will be very practical, allowing you to feel and experience your anatomy as the best way to understand it and be able to confidently and effectively pass this knowledge onto students.